Hhbecker/Hhbecker/README.md

 - 👋 Hi, I’m @Hhbecker
-- 👀 Recent George Washington University graduate interested in connections between genetic and human developed code.
+- 👀 I'm a recent George Washington University graduate interested in connections between genetic and human developed code.

+Thanks for stopping by!

 <!---
 Hhbecker/Hhbecker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.